 In conjunction with the American Red Cross, the University of Maine at Presque Isle will hold its annual fall blood drive on Friday, Oct.
 21. The drive will run from Noon until 5 p.m. in the Campus Center’s Multi-Purpose Room.
 Members of the campus and community are invited and encouraged to participate in this free event.

 The University of Maine at Presque Isle’s Employer U program, which focuses on providing workforce development opportunities for the region, will offer three six-week courses this fall beginning Tuesday, Oct.
 11, as part of its American Management Association’s University certificate program.
 Each 20-hour course will be offered in the newly opened MMG Center for Professional Development, located on the first floor of Kelley Commons, adjacent to the Campus Center.

-The University of Maine at Presque Isle’s Reed Art Gallery is proud to present Containers by Hyrum Benson, from Monday, July 25 through Sunday, Sept.
-4, 2016.
-The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, Sept.
-2 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
+The University of Maine at Presque Isle’s Reed Art Gallery is proud to present In the Company of Things by Léo-Paul Cyr, from Friday, Sept.
+16 through Friday, Oct.
+21, 2016.
+The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, Oct.
+7 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
 The event will include a Gallery Talk with the artist at 5:30 p.m.